wp-plugins/woocommerce-novalnet-gateway/readme.txt

 = Connect to WooCommerce :- =

 1. Switch back to the WordPress admin area.

 2. Click on "WooCommerce" in the menu on the left and click directly on the sublevel tab "Settings" tab there.

 3. Please click on the "Checkout" tab there in order to configure your Novalnet payment interface properly.

 4.1 Inside the "Checkout" tab you will have the Novalnet merchant global configuration.
 It will follow the below mentioned structure

-	* __Vendor ID:__ Kindly copy the exact details from the Novalnet admin area.
+    * __Merchant ID:__ Kindly copy the exact details from the Novalnet admin area.

-	* __Authorization code:__ Kindly copy the exact details from the Novalnet admin area.
+    * __Authentication code:__ Kindly copy the exact details from the Novalnet admin area.

-	* __Product ID:__ Kindly copy the exact details from the Novalnet admin area.
+    * __Project ID:__ Kindly copy the exact details from the Novalnet admin area.

     * __Tariff ID:__ Kindly copy the exact details from the Novalnet admin area.

-	* __Payment access key (Password):__ Kindly copy the exact details from the Novalnet admin area.| This step is only relevant to the payment types "Instant Bank Transfer", "Credit Card", "iDEAL" and "PayPal".
+    * __Payment access key:__ Kindly copy the exact details from the Novalnet admin area.| This step is only relevant to the payment types "Instant Bank Transfer", "Credit Card", "iDEAL" and "PayPal".

 4.2 Inside the "Checkout" tab you will have the individual payment (Direct Debit SEPA) condfiguration.
 The payment configuration is structured as follows

-	* __Activate module:__ Option for the respective payment type need to display at the checkout or not.
+    * __Enable payment method:__ Option for the respective payment type need to display at the checkout or not.

+    * __Payment title in English:__ Kindly mention the name for the respective payment type in English.

+    * __Description in English:__ The freely configurable description entered here is displayed when your customers select the respective payment type in English.

-	* __Payment type title:__ Kindly mention the name for the respective payment type for both Engliash and German.
+    * __Payment title in German:__ Kindly mention the name for the respective payment type in German.

-	* __Payment type description:__ The freely configurable description entered here is displayed when your customers select the respective payment type.
+    * __Description in German:__ The freely configurable description entered here is displayed when your customers select the respective payment type in German.

-	* __Test mode:__ Option for the respective payment type mode to be live or in test mode.
+    * __Enable test mode:__ Option for the respective payment type mode to be live or in test mode.

-	* __Second Novalnet product ID:__ Optional for on-hold products

-	* __Second Novalnet tariff ID:__ optional for on-hold products

-	* __Payment type logo:__ Option for the logo of the respective payment type should be displayed at the checkout.
+    * __Display payment method logo:__ Option for the logo of the respective payment type should be displayed at the checkout.

+    * __Display Novalnet logo:__ Option for the logo of the Novalnet should be displayed at the checkout.

 Now, just the following steps have to be executed for going live:

 = Go-Live: =

 1. Inside the shop (done by you as merchant)

 2. Inside the payment type (done by you as merchant)

 3. Inside the CRM by Novalnet (done by Novalnet as soon as all relevant contract documents are present)

 As soon as all steps are completed, you can start with sales straight away!

 On Any Technical Problems, please contact __sales@novalnet.de / 0049-89-923 068 320__